Samir Khan: Early life

-Khan was born in Riyadh, Saudi Arabia, to parents of Pakistani descent and grew up in Queens, New York, U.S. He also spent some of his teenage years living in Westbury, New York.
+Khan was born in Riyadh, Saudi Arabia, to parents of Pakistani descent and grew up in Queens, New York City, U.S. He also spent some of his teenage years living in Westbury, New York.
 He graduated from W. Tresper Clarke High School in 2003 where he wrote for the school newspaper and played junior varsity football.
-According to his classmates, he refused to recite Pledge of Allegiance and blamed Americans for the September 11 attacks.
+According to his classmates, he refused to recite the Pledge of Allegiance and blamed Americans for the September 11 attacks.
 Khan's father, Zafar Khan, is an information technology executive.
 The family moved to Charlotte, North Carolina, in 2004.

 He lived in Charlotte before leaving the country for Yemen in 2009.
 He reportedly cut off ties with his family when he left the U.S. After Khan's death, a family friend told CNN that Khan's father did not agree with his son's ideas and had sought help to change his son's radical views on several occasions.

 Activities

 In 2003, Khan started a Blogspot blog called "InshallahShaheed" or "Martyr, God willing" from his parents' basement.
 Before moving to Yemen he launched the magazine Jihad Recollections, "the first online jihadist magazine in English", with four issues, with the last one published in September 2009.
 After moving to Yemen he became the editor of Inspire.
 In an article written by Khan and published in Inspire titled, "I am proud to be a traitor to America," Khan outlined his grievances against the United States.
 According to Ben Venzke, CEO of IntelCenter, "The primary focus of the magazine is to inspire individuals to not just fly to Yemen and join the group, but rather to provide them with the inspiration, the ideological framework, the targeting philosophy and the practical mechanics of building a bomb or conducting a shooting."

-In his book Ticking Time Bomb: Counter-Terrorism Lessons from the U.S. Government's Failure to Prevent the Fort Hood Attack (2011), former U.S. Senator Joe Lieberman described Australian Muslim preacher Feiz Mohammad, American-Yemeni imam Anwar al-Awlaki, Muslim cleric Abdullah el-Faisal, and Pakistani-American Samir Khan as "virtual spiritual sanctioners" who use the internet to offer religious justification for Islamist terrorism.
+In his book Ticking Time Bomb: Counter-Terrorism Lessons from the U.S. Government's Failure to Prevent the Fort Hood Attack (2011), former U.S. senator Joe Lieberman described Australian Muslim preacher Feiz Mohammad, American-Yemeni imam Anwar al-Awlaki, Muslim cleric Abdullah el-Faisal, and Pakistani-American Samir Khan as "virtual spiritual sanctioners" who use the internet to offer religious justification for Islamist terrorism.
+Authors Haroro J. Ingram and Jon Lewis describe Khan as an influential leader who employed his personal beliefs and values to influence his followers through his writing.

 It was reported in May 2013 that Al Qaeda devotees native to the United States might have been using the instruction manuals that Khan posted online before his death.
-It was suspected that the Boston Marathon bombing was carried out according to these manuals.
+According to the indictment against Dzhokhar Tsarnev, one of the perpetrators of the Boston Marathon Bombing, the bomb used in the attack was from a bomb instruction published in Inspire.